 We committed to provide a lessee accounts receivable financing on two skilled nursing properties.
 The loan has a credit limit not to exceed \$600,000, and interest rate of 10%, and matures on March 25, 2011.
-As of June 30, 2008 we funded \$500,000 under this agreement.
+As of September 30, 2008 we funded \$500,000 under this agreement.

 We committed to provide a lessee accounts receivable financing on a skilled nursing property.
 The loan has a credit limit not to exceed \$200,000 and interest rate of 10%.
-As of June 30, 2008 we invested \$200,000 under this agreement.
-Subsequent to June 30, 2008 we received \$200,000 under this accounts receivable financing.
-We also committed to provide this lessee \$500,000 for specific capital improvements on the same skilled nursing property.
+As of September 30, 2008 no funds were drawn under this agreement.
+We also committed to provide this lessee \$650,000 for specific capital improvements on the same skilled nursing property.
 This commitment includes interest compounded at 13% on each advance made from the disbursement date until the final distribution of this commitment.
 Upon final distribution of the capital allowance, minimum rent shall increase by the total commitment multiplied by 13%.
 These commitments expire on March 31, 2009.
-To date, no funds have been requested under this agreement.
+To date, we invested \$14,000 under this agreement.

 We committed to provide a lessee with \$2,500,000 to invest in capital improvements and expansion of a combined assisted living and skilled nursing property they lease from us.
 The commitment includes interest compounded at 10% on each advance made from the disbursement date until the final distribution of the commitment.
-Upon final distribution of the capital allowance, minimum rent shall increase by the total commitment multiplied by 10%.
-This commitment will expire if the lessee fails to provide a project proposal for approval by December 31, 2008.
-Upon approval of the project proposal, this commitment will expire 20 months from the date of approval.
+Upon final distribution of the capital allowance, minimum rent increases by the total commitment multiplied by 10%.
+This commitment will expire June 16, 2010.
 To date, no funds have been requested under this agreement.